How to Become a BCBA

 You can record your recertification progress on the BACB website to make the process smoother.
 Make sure to finalize all your maintenance requirements before the 15th of the month they’re due.

-Join Our Team of Board Certified Behavior Analysts Today
+Join Our Team of Board-Certified Behavior Analysts Today

 If you’re looking for a rewarding career helping families and loved ones with autism, consider joining Autism Learning Collaborative.
 Our team is comprised of board-certified behavior analysts dedicated to providing expert, specialized ABA therapy for the families we work with.
-Interested in joining our team?
-If you’ve completed the BCBA requirements and you’re looking to apply your skills to help those with ASD, apply with us online, or learn more about our open positions by browsing our career page today!